This post may contain affiliate links. Please see my disclosure policy for details.

 Although mainstream Disney cartoons and the Hollywood movie scene have changed the way we see Robin Hood’s character, he actually started out as a character in medieval folktales.

-He was famous for protecting villagers from attacks and fighting battles against corrupt nobleman like his arch nemesis the Sheriff of Nottingham.
+He was famous for protecting villagers from attacks and fighting battles against corrupt noblemen like his arch-nemesis the Sheriff of Nottingham.

 Is Robin Hood real?